The Best Safaris In Kruger National Park

-The showpiece of South African tourism, Kruger National Park is one of the world’s most famous protected areas, and for good reason.
+The showpiece of South African safari, Kruger National Park is one of the world’s most famous protected areas, and for good reason.

 This huge (19,485 sq km) park in the far northeast of South Africa is home to tens of thousands of mammals and birds including large numbers of all your African favourites.